One Last Sunday

 And your mind started to cling to words and phrases he’d once said, filtering the reality from the dreams.
 The person he was from the person he was becoming as his omega watch ticked away on your son's wrist, who’d apparently become a man in the years since you’d first heard the diagnosis.

-An awful, agonising reminder that this world stops for no one.
+An awful, agonizing reminder that this world stops for no one.

 And I asked if the years had changed your perspective of the man you once knew.
 The man whose eyes you’d once seen the world through.

-If all this time had coloured the stills of your youth with a different hue.
+If all this time had colored youth's stills with a different hue.

 "It's clearer," you replied.